vsdip/avsdpll_1v8_sky130_ss/README.md

 ### Running the Simulation
 1. Clone this repo. <br/>
-2. Download and add  `Sky130_Primitives` to the folder  (Can be downloaded from the github link in Aknowledgement)<br/>
-3. cd <repo_name>/Prelayout <br/>
+2. cd <repo_name>/Prelayout <br/>
-4. open the PLL_PreLay.cir and change .include /home/subham/Characterization-TCL-flow-for-8x-PLL-Clock-Multiplier-for-sky130-Process-Corners/sky130nm.lib accordingly . <br/>
+3. open the PLL_PreLay.cir and change .include /home/subham/Characterization-TCL-flow-for-8x-PLL-Clock-Multiplier-for-sky130-Process-Corners/sky130nm.lib accordingly . <br/>
-5. Run the PLL circuit by typing `ngspice PLL_PreLay.cir` <br/>
+4. Run the PLL circuit by typing `ngspice PLL_PreLay.cir` <br/>

 The block diagaram of the PLL as a clock multiplier is as follows:
 ![](/images/pll_freq.png)